Disabled parking permit: United States

 In the United States, reserved spaces are mandated by the Americans with Disabilities Act Accessibility Guidelines.
 Disabled parking permits generally take the form of either specially marked license plates or a placard that hangs from the rear-view mirror.
-Plates are generally used for disabled drivers on their personal vehicle, while the portable disability placard can be moved from one vehicle to another with the disabled person, both when driving or when riding with another driver.
+Plates are generally used for disabled drivers in their personal vehicle, while the portable disability placard can be moved from one vehicle to another with the disabled person, both when driving or when riding with another driver.

 The medical requirements to obtain a permit vary by state, but are usually confined to specific types of disabilities.
-These as a general rule include the use of any assistive device such as a wheelchair, crutches, or cane, as well as a missing leg or foot.
+These, as a general rule, include the use of any assistive device such as a wheelchair, crutches, or a cane, as well as a missing leg or foot.
 Some states also include certain cardiovascular, pain, or respiratory conditions.
-About half of US states (26) include blindness as a qualifying disability enabling the person to obtain a disability parking permit for use as a passenger, and 14 states include a disabled hand as a qualifying disability.
+About half of the US states (26) include blindness as a qualifying disability, enabling the person to obtain a disability parking permit for use as a passenger, and 14 states include a disabled hand as a qualifying disability.
 Four states include deafness (Georgia, Kentucky, Virginia, Wyoming), and two states (Virginia and New York) include mental illness or developmental disabilities as qualifying disabilities.